iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

  Go to [WALKTHROUGH_NORMALIZE](WALKTHROUGH_NORMALIZE.md)

-:exclamation: If you found the repository helpful, please consider giving it a :star:.
+:exclamation: If you find this repository helpful, please consider giving it a :star:.
 Thanks! :exclamation: